 What are the Requirements of a Registered Agent?

-- The agent must be an individual resident of the state of Indiana or a corporation authorized for business in Indiana.
+- Is an individual Indiana resident or a corporation authorized to do business in the state.

-- An LLC cannot act as its own registered agent in Indiana.
+- Is not the LLC itself.
+An LLC cannot serve as its own agent.

 Who can be a Registered Agent in Indiana?

 Indiana’s registered agent requirements are pretty broad, so you’ll have no shortage of options.
 On top of that, your agent can be either an individual or a professional service.
 But think carefully before choosing, because each option has its own pros and cons.
 Let’s take a closer look.

 You may choose to appoint a single person as your registered agent.
 Some LLC owners take on registered agent duties themselves.
 Others appoint one of their partners or managers.
 Some will even appoint a family member.
 As long as the proposed agent fulfills the state’s requirements, they’re a valid option.

 In addition to being an Indiana resident, your agent must not currently be establishing residency or receiving benefits in another state, even if that residency is still forthcoming.